happykhan/metaclean/doc/matching_enterobase.md

 ## A cold start

-One approach is to give the chatgpt the NCBI biosample metadata and ask it to classify into one of the EnteroBase fields (without any specific training).
-This will allow us to assess chatgpt's success in replicating EnteroBase, without having to develop our own curated test set.
-Keep in mind, the EnteroBase classifications are not perfect so this is not evidence that chatgpt can or can not provide true classification.
+One approach is to give the GPT the NCBI biosample metadata and ask it to classify into one of the EnteroBase fields (without any specific training).
+This will allow us to assess GPT's success in replicating EnteroBase, without having to develop our own curated test set.
+Keep in mind, the EnteroBase classifications are not perfect so this is not evidence that GPT can or can not provide true classification.

 A list of the possible values for source type in EnteroBase.